AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/map-components.md

     };
     ```

     The above code is responsible for determining when to render the placeholder in the AEM author environment.
-If the `isEmpty` method returns **true** then the placeholder will be rendered.
+If the `isEmpty` method returns **true** then the placeholder is rendered.

 6. Finally take a look at the `MapTo` call at ~line 53: